vkola-lab/unaah/README.md

 ./save/...
 ```

-### You are free to modify and customize your own trainers based on your data type.
-Hyper-parameters used in IVUS trainers and WSI trainers fit their corresponding dataset only
+### You are free to modify and customize your own trainers

-### Expert annotations on the IVUS and whole slide images were performed using PixelView (deepPath, Inc.)
+In testers and trainers, you will find built-in functions that are customized for this project which in your case, you might want to remove or modify them.
+Hyper-parameters used in IVUS trainers and WSI trainers, such as learning rate, number of epochs, batch size, number of output classes, fit their corresponding dataset only.
+You will need to check and modify based on your data type.